naked-on-the-bus/cj/README.md

     ```bash
     cj
     ```

-2. Use the menu to select 'set google api key' and enter your API key obtained from [Google AI Studio](https://aistudio.google.com/app/apikey).
-3. Use the menu to select 'set ai model' and choose one of the available Gemini models.
-4. Select 'start conversation' to begin chatting.
+2. Select 'start conversation' to begin chatting.

-Your settings will be saved in `~/.config/cj/cj.ini`.
+Your settings will be saved in `~/.config/cj/cj.json`.

 ## Uninstallation